 Your child will experience teaching and ways of learning that take account of their strengths and their learning needs.
+Staff will build from what your child can do.
 Your child will gradually learn more about they learn best.

 Expectation for achievement for all